-In this article, you can read about ways to improve, enhance, or pimp your board games.
-Upgrade your content and components.
+In this article, you can read about ways to improve, enhance, or pimp your board games by upgrading your content and components.

 How To Pimp A Board Game?

 A board game can be pimped in several ways, but mainly it comes down to Content Enhancement (expansions, fan-made modes) and Component Enhancement (sleeves, inserts, painting, 3D printing).

 We live in a consumerist society, which means we all own a lot of stuff.
 Some of it we use often, some of it rarely, and some is just junk – stuff we never use.

 The same could be said about board games.
 There are some we have bought and never played, some we played only a few times.
 Others we play regularly, but there is usually just a selected few (or even just one), we can rightfully call our favorites.
 These are the games we return to often, games that touch us in a certain way, let that be mechanically, or thematically.
 We think about these games when we go to sleep and plan our free time around playing them.